Best Free Tools for Startups 2026

 Category: Code hosting & collaboration

-• Unlimited public & private repos
+• Unlimited public and private repositories

-• Pull requests
+• Pull requests for code review and collaboration

 Jira